 Subsequent efforts on this site’s 9-year long story have entailed everything from wireless carrier lease negotiations (for the wireless antennas on top of the adjacent reservoir), to internal and exterior improvements of the reservoir itself… and now the final stage is set to begin: construction of the Pump Station.

-In April, we selected James W. Fowler Co. general contractors; they will start construction this month, with completion expected fall 2016.
+In April, we selected James W. Fowler Co. general contractors; they will start construction this month, with completion expected spring 2017.
 Stay tuned for future updates, and feel free to call us if you have questions at 206.362.8100.

 Project Title: New North City Pump Station